The Newton and Rochelle Becker Charitable Trust

 Neither the Becker grant nor the portion matched by your synagogue may pay for the following items, which should not be included in the itemized budget that you include with your application:

-- programs that are already scheduled or that are regularly scheduled (such as an annual Scholar-in-Residence program)
+programs that are already scheduled, that are regularly scheduled (such as an annual Scholar-in-Residence program), or that have been implemented before in the institution.

 How does a synagogue apply?